 Just a decade ago, Copenhagen could only proud itself with a few cool design hotels, but surely someone got the memo that we wanted and needed more, because many have arisen since and I went to visit a bunch of them, to give you a head start and choose the best hotel suited for your needs and your next visit to Copenhagen.

-There are a ton of hotels in Copenhagen, from budget friendly to pricier and of course, I would not be able to cover all of them, nor would I. The idea with this guide is to give you an insight to the best hotels where the overall design and interior is in focus, meaning if you are looking for a basic hotel room with a nice bed, four walls, and a in room bathroom, then you should just jump on to yelp.
-These are my pick of the best design hotels Copenhagen has to offer – and there are even more, so I will of course continue to update this guide as I visit the different hotels.
+There are a ton of hotels in Copenhagen, from budget friendly to pricier and of course, I would not be able to cover all of them, nor would I. The idea with this guide is to give you an insight to the best hotels where the overall design and interior is in focus, meaning if you are looking for a basic hotel room with a nice bed, four walls, and a in room bathroom, then you should just jump on to Yelp.
+These are my pick of the best design hotels Copenhagen has to offer from $ to $$$.

 // All hotel links are affiliate links //